oscarryz/yz-design-notes/Tutorial/Tutorial.md

 }
 print(f.m) // prints "Hi"
+f() // executes `f` which just assign "Hi" to f.m (again)
+// Note, bocs retains state between execution, unless of course the execution assings a new value.
+In the example above, f.m gets reassigned (to the same value "Hi")

-f() // executes `f` which just assign "Hi" to f.m (again) g Greet = Greet() // creates an instance of Greet print(g.msg) // prints "Welcome home"
+g Greet = Greet() // creates an instance of Greet print(g.msg) // prints "Welcome home"